arman-ali-dev/learnJava/Interview Question-And-Answers/question-and-answer.md

 #### PC Register → Tracks the current instruction being executed.
 #### Native Method Stack → Manages the execution of native (non-Java) methods.

+### Execution Engine:
-### Execution Engine → Converts bytecode into machine code and executes it through the CPU.
+Converts bytecode into machine code and executes it through the CPU.
 It consists of an Interpreter (executes code line by line) and a JIT Compiler (optimizes for faster execution).